Skip to content

 • plugins / * — APM unpacks the plugin at install time into the primitives in the rows above; routing then follows those rows.

 • MCP servers / * — APM writes the harness’s standard MCP config.
-Transitive MCP servers brought in by deep dependencies require an explicit trust prompt at install — effectively gated for those, native for direct dependencies.
+Transitive MCP servers brought in by deep dependencies must be explicitly declared or trusted with --trust-transitive-mcp — effectively gated for those, native for direct dependencies.

 Mark a primitive as dev-only when it is useful to the package author but should not ship to consumers: release checklists, internal debugging agents, test-fixture skills, anything tied to your own infrastructure.
 Author such primitives outside .apm/ (typically dev/) and reference them under devDependencies in apm.yml. apm pack excludes them; apm install --dev deploys them locally.